 However, the fact that virtually every major supporting character in MI is well written goes a long way towards immortalizing the fame of the movie’s story.
 Her children learn from and grow in concert with their mother, and the cast of figures that make up the village community also develop realistically as the film progresses.
 Even the main antagonist, who is, for all intents and purposes, little more than a mustache-twirling stereotype, serves his function in the movie as the man audience loves to hate.

 The movie’s most famous and referenced scene is the climax where Nargis shoots one of her sons, who has “crossed over to the Dark Side,” so to speak.
-It’s a bit of a stretch, believability-wise, as the plot device of a once good, morally focused character transforming into a dark, tortured, amoral bad-guy is overused in cinema worldwide, and usually isn’t executed in a realistic way (e.g. Harvey Dent/Two-Face in The Dark Knight ).
-Its use here isn’t perfect either.
-Nargis’ son’s downfall is abrupt, and the sudden increase in pacing during the last half hour of the film doesn’t help the the character transformation feel plausible.
+It’s a bit of a stretch, believability-wise, as the plot device of a once good, morally focused character transforming into a dark, tortured, amoral bad-guy is overused in cinema worldwide (e.g. recall Harvey Dent’s comical transformation in The Dark Knight ).
+Its use here isn’t convincing, either.
+Nargis’ son’s downfall is abrupt, and the sudden increase in pacing during the last half hour of the film doesn’t help that character transformation feel plausible.
 This may seem trivial in the grand story, but Nargis’ son going bad is the entire setup and motivation behind the most important scene in the movie!
-It’s far from a crippling blow to the movie, certainly, but it’s enough of a distraction to warrant examination.
+It’s far from a crippling blow to the film, certainly, but it’s enough of a distraction to warrant examination.

-With that said, MI is a stellar film regardless of its stumbles.
+With that said, Mother India is a stellar film regardless of its stumbles.
 It’s probably the best of the Bollywood classics I’ve seen thus far, and its depth and realism go a long way toward building an unforgettable cinematic experience.
 Put another way, it’s got cinematographic teeth to match its melodrama.

 SUMMARY & RECOMMENDATION: Mother India is built atop a foundation of strong screenwriting and memorable visuals.
 Nargis gives a great performance and works well with the movie’s incredibly depressing score.